cyl19970726/LangLands/README.md

     We want to create a project from scratch, starting from zero to one.
 This project aims to provide more possibilities for the future by making the Ethereum ZK layer less reliant on limited hardware companies.
 This will increase overall ecological diversity, decentralization, and resistance to censorship in the hardware perspective.

     Harold is a BSP engineer from China, who has 4+ years of experience developing driver for cryptographic hardware. during a year of exploration, I found Plancker DAO and did the research on Rollup, network state and so on with this community.
+    Kenway is the CTO of XHash, have 15 years of software development experience and 4 years of blockchain work experience.
+Mainly focus on the research and achievement of the Ethereum consensus mechanism.
+How to make Ethereum more decentralized is my main work content.
+    Yanlong is an experienced developer in the blockchain and Ethereum ecosystem.
+As a contributor of EthStorage, Yanlong focuses on its Proof-of-Storage ZK-SNARK algorithm.
+Additionally, Yanlong is a contributor of https://github.com/0xEigenLabs/eigen-zkvm, which focuses on implementing zkVM using STARK technology.

     XHash is a Web3.0 infrastructure provider, our vision is to build a stable, reliable, and secure blockchain infrastructure, provides POS staking service and multichain API to improve Web3.0 development with our customers.